eng470-s23/jamieoconnell/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

- Data was taken from [Beyond Toxics website](https://www.beyondtoxics.org/) and [Oregon Legislative website](https://www.oregonlegislature.gov/)
+ Data was taken from [Beyond Toxics](https://www.beyondtoxics.org/) website and [Oregon Legislative](https://www.oregonlegislature.gov/) website.